New Application Barscale

 Labels on the segment boundaries would be nice, but not essential.

-#13 Updated by Janet Barrett about 6 years ago
+#13 Updated by Janet Barrett over 6 years ago

 I am making a few adjustments to the program.
 I was looking at the grid program and it lets you specify the line width and line dn value as well as the dn to use for the background.
 Allowing the user to provide a line width in pixels rather than specifying a DPI would give you more flexibility in how the scale looks on your image.
 The line width would refer to the width of the line that bounds the scale bar.
 The width of the horizontal line used to make adjacent segments more readable is twice the width of the bounding line.
 I will also add an option to specify the font height in pixels.